MTA Affiliation and Unaffiliation with Humanity+

 On the other hand, transhumanism itself exhibits characteristics of religion.
 This observation has become increasingly common in academic circles, and is most poignantly illustrated by the existence and success of the MTA.
 Perhaps that, more than anything else, explains the termination of the Humanity+ affiliation program.
 One affiliate made it hard to ignore the proverbial elephant in the room.

 You might be thinking that I’ve exaggerated the role that the MTA played in the termination of the Humanity+ affiliation program.
 Weren’t there six other affiliations, all secular, that Humanity+ terminated at the same time?
 Yes, but there’s more to the story.
 Termination of the Humanity+ affiliation program was coincident with two unusual interactions between Humanity+ and the MTA: (1) Humanity+ expressions of concern about acknowledging an MTA contribution to a Humanity+ project; and (2) Humanity+ denial of an MTA request related to financial matters.
 From what I can tell, the new Humanity+ directors hadn’t thought about their affiliation with the MTA until the MTA reminded them.
 How could they end their affiliation with the MTA without appearing anti-religious?
 They would have to end the entire affiliation program.

 Although no longer affiliated, the MTA continues to support the purposes of Humanity+.
 I am still a voting member of Humanity+.
 We are transhumanists.
 We are inspired by and share a pragmatic aspiration to the posthuman esthetic.
 Despite differences, in affiliation and unaffiliation, we yet share a common faith.

-[Thanks for reading!
-You might also like “Affiliation Renewed with Humanity+”.]
+If you like these thoughts, you might also like “Affiliation Renewed with Humanity+.”